phalcon-orphanage/docs/en/loader.md

 The above example merges the second declaration of `registerNamespaces()` with the previous one.

-If you need to check what classes are registered in the autoloader, you can use the `getNamespaces()` getter, which returns the array of the registered namespaces.
+If you need to check what namespaces are registered in the autoloader, you can use the `getNamespaces()` getter, which returns the array of the registered namespaces.
 For the example above, `getNamespaces()` returns:

 ```php
 [